Easter weekend, I was hit again with family loss. Four days later, in the space of five minutes, two more big “no’s” rocked me.

 In God’s darkroom, negatives become positives.
 Joseph’s slavery becomes Egypt’s salvation.
 Haman’s decree becomes the Hebrews’ defense.
 And Good Friday becomes Easter.
 When we remain God’s vessels through the “now” of our “no.”

 Father God, this is impossible to do without You.
 Uphold us when life’s “no’s” crush us.
 Empower our faith.
-May it always speak louder than any present darkness—and, when necessary, using words.
+May it always speak louder than any present darkness.
 In Your powerful Name, amen.

 Never miss a post!